How Do You Remove Odor From Clothes

 Regular detergent may not be sufficient for activewear, as they often contain specific sweat compounds that cause persistent odors.

-Switching to an enzyme-based detergent formulated for sportswear can be a game-changer — it works to break down sweat proteins and oils effectively.
+Switching to an enzyme-based detergent formulated for sportswear can be a game-changer — it effectively breaks down sweat proteins and oils.

 For optimal results, wash your activewear on a cold or warm setting, avoiding hot water to protect the elasticity of the fabrics.